 Given the business profile and relevance of this risk for the Group, there are several originating areas that also serve the function of a first layer of control (lines of defence): the Business Division, the Directorate of Corporate and International Banking and the Risks Division.
-In the Risks Division, the retail and company lending offices and the different Default and Restructuring divisions (individuals, companies and large corporates) carry out the functions of the first line of defence.
+In the case of the Risks Division, the first line of defence is covered by: the Retail and Company Lending Offices through the different Default and Restructuring divisions (Individuals, Companies and Large Corporates).

 The second line of defence ensures the quality of the entire credit risk management process: it reviews the consistency with internal policies/frameworks and public guidelines for related processes; provides guidance on the design and review of the processes and the controls established by the management units; and carries out specific controls on the different phases of the process.
-The functions of the second line of defence are divided between the divisions of Corporate Risk Management Function & Planning and Compliance and Control.
+The functions of the second line of defence are divided between the divisions of Corporate Risk Management Function & Planning and Compliance, Control and Public Affairs.